 - what rankings competitors’ products have on such marketplaces

-- sentiments towards competitor’s product(s) and how it will affect the prices over time
+- sentiments towards a competitor’s product(s) and how it will affect the prices over time

 All this information supports businesses framing the right strategy that will captivate the customers, give a competitive edge and help seize new opportunities.